Mary Cavendish, Duchess of Devonshire: Early life

 She was born the Honourable Mary Alice Gascoyne-Cecil in Hatfield, Hertfordshire on 29 July 1895.
 She was the second daughter of James Gascoyne-Cecil, Viscount Cranborne, and Lady Cicely Alice Gore, who served as Extra Lady of the Bedchamber to Queen Alexandra.
 Her maternal grandparents were Arthur Gore, 5th Earl of Arran and Lady Edith Jocelyn (daughter of Robert Jocelyn, Viscount Jocelyn and sister of Robert Jocelyn, 4th Earl of Roden).
 Her paternal grandparents were Robert Gascoyne-Cecil, 3rd Marquess of Salisbury and the former Georgiana Alderson (eldest daughter of Sir Edward Hall Alderson, a Baron of the Exchequer).

 In 1903, her father succeeded as the Marquess of Salisbury and she was styled Lady Mary Gascoyne-Cecil.
 Her older brother, Robert became the 5th Marquess of Salisbury upon their father's death in 1947.
 Her younger brother, Lord David Cecil, was a prominent biographer, historian and academic.

 Functions

 She was Mistress of the Robes to Elizabeth II from 1953 to 1967 and Chancellor of the University of Exeter from 1955 to 1972.
 She was awarded Hon.
 LLD (Exon) in 1956.

 The Duchess of Devonshire had an interest in Jacob sheep and kept a flock at Chatsworth House in Derbyshire.
 When a breed society, the Jacob Sheep Society, was formed in July 1969, she became its first president.
 From 1972 onwards, the society published a flock book.

 Marriage and children

 On 21 April 1917, Lady Mary was married to Edward Cavendish, Marquess of Hartington.
 Edward was the eldest son of Victor Cavendish, 9th Duke of Devonshire and his wife, Evelyn Cavendish, Duchess of Devonshire (eldest daughter of Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne).
 In 1938, he succeeded his father as the 10th Duke of Devonshire.
-They had five children:
+They had five children: William John Robert Cavendish, Marquess of Hartington;Andrew Robert Buxton Cavendish, 11th Duke of Devonshire; Lady Mary Cavendish; Lady Elizabeth Georgiana Alice Cavendish; Lady Anne Evelyn Beatrice Cavendish.